HReimann/photoduino.firmware/README.md

  - Re-organization of .pde files
  - Many code improvements to reduce code size and enhace the organization

-###release 0.4
+##release 0.4

- - Keyboard reading is completly re-writed code to enhace control and use debounce and hold time
+ - Keyboard reading is completly re-writed code to enhance control and use debounce and hold time
  - Revision of code comments
  - added reference of default shutterlag times for canon DSLR cameras
  - (function setSensorLimit) now uses two buttons for up and down the value

-###release 0.3
+##release 0.3

  - (function setIntValue) Bug fixed when sets numeric values higher than 59999
  - (function setIntValue) Numeric values now uses two buttons for up and down